 The 12 Best Foods And Drinks To Try In Edinburgh

-This list will cover the best and most-loved foods and drinks in Edinburgh from whisky to haggis and tarts.
-Although the Scottish classics are held dearest here, our top foods to try in Edinburgh also include other local favorites.
-Surely, you’ll find several foods to love and remember!
+On this list, we cover the best and most-loved foods and drinks in Edinburgh from whisky to haggis and tarts.
+Although the Scottish classics are best loved here, we also include other local favorites.
+Let’s get stuck in!

 12. Shortbread

 Though all the locals sell tasty shortbreads, I have found one place that stands out.
-Shortbread House of Edinburgh is a bakery that sells authentic and mouthwatering shortbread—and it goes well with whisky too.
-The Shortbread House of Edinburgh has also designed other types of shortbread which I recommended.
-Try their chocolate or ginger shortbread too!
+The Shortbread House of Edinburgh bakery sells authentic and mouthwatering shortbread—and it goes well with whisky too.
+They have also designed other types of shortbread, which I highly recommend.
+Try their chocolate or ginger shortbread!

 Where to get it: Shortbread House Of Edinburgh